 Turns out, it is super easy.
 In order for pancake mix to take form and not stick as they become waffles, they just need a little extra fat in the mix.
 All I did was add a little oil (I used coconut oil) to the recipe and the waffles turned out beautifully!

 How to turn pancake mix into waffle mix

-To use your pancake mix to make waffles, simply add 1/8 cup oil to your pancake recipe in order to use it as a waffle recipe.
-Since we usually double the oatmeal pancake mix recipe, I added 1/4 cup coconut oil.
-Vegetable oil will work great too!
+To use your pancake mix to make waffles, simply add 2 tablespoons of oil to your pancake recipe in order to use it as a waffle recipe.

 With bellies full of waffles, we were all set to take on the day ahead!